 When you give us permission to use or give out your information, you may change your mind at any time.
 However, sometimes the law permits or requires us to share your information without your permission.
-To inform us of your choices, please speak to your healthcare team or to our Privacy Officer, privacy.officer@rhcf.on.ca or (807)-274-3261 Ext.
-4689.
+To make your choices, please speak to your Nurse or to our Privacy Officer (privacy.officer@rhcf.on.ca or (807)-274-3261 Ext.
+4689).